eboatwright/Maxwell/README.md

  - Iterative deepening
  - Aspiration windows
    - Starts at 40 and multiplies by 4 if out of alpha beta bounds
+ - Time management
- - Time management: if less than 7 moves have been played, it uses 2.5% of it's remaining time, otherwise 7%
+   - If less than 7 moves have been played, it uses 2.5% of it's remaining time, otherwise 7%
+   - This value is then also clamped between 0.25 and 20.0 seconds
  - Exits search if a mate is found within search depth
  - Alpha beta pruning
  - Quiescence search
+ - Transposition table
- - Transposition table: No set max size, but moves get removed after 10 moves
+   - No set max size, but entries get removed after 10 moves without hits
  - Null move pruning
  - Razoring
  - Reverse futility pruning